If you're one of the 50 million American allergy sufferers, you're used to annoying triggers.

 You have to BYOP - Bring Your Own Pillow - when you travel.
 Springtime time pollen has you popping medication every few hours.
 You can't wear some types of jewelry from your partner.

 You may have come to terms with the fact that you may never be able to own a pet.
 Is that true, though?
 Can people with allergies really never become pet owners?

 You'll be happy to learn that there actually are hypoallergenic dogs.

-While they may not be 100% hypoallergenic, some breeds are less likely to cause reactions.
-They won't create as many allergens, making them perfect for people with allergies.
+While they may not be 100% hypoallergenic, some breeds may be less likely to cause reactions in people with “dog fur sensitivities.”
+These breeds may not produce as many allergens, making them perfect for people with allergies.

 Keep reading to find our list of the best hypoallergenic dogs to add to your family.